basedpill/detectvm/README.md

 - Detects Oracle VirtualBox
 - Self deletes if a vm is detected

 Checks for the psuedo device ``\\.\VBoxMiniRdrDN`` which exists in virtualbox vms.
-Checks for vmware tools registry.
+Checks for the vmware tools registry ``SOFTWARE\VMware, Inc.\VMware Tool`` .
 Self Delete function spawns a hidden cmd shell which gets the file path and deletes it.

 ## Prerequisites